 Landlord-tenant relations are governed mainly by state statutes and case law.
-However, depending on the specific problem you are trying to research, you may need to research Maryland state law, federal law, or both.
+Depending on the specific issue you are facing, you may need to research Maryland state law, federal law, or both.

 Citations to selected Maryland landlord-tenant law statutes:

-    The official source of the federal statutes is the United States Code.
+The official source for the federal statutes is the United States Code.
 All Maryland law libraries and many Maryland public libraries (see SAILOR, Maryland's Online Public Information Network sponsored by Maryland public libraries) carry the United States Code in print.
-Many of the same libraries also carry one of the unofficial versions, the United States Code Annotated and the United States Code Service.
-It is a good idea to do your federal statute research in one of these unofficial print versions of the Code, because they are both more up-to-date than the official Code, and because they include summaries of cases that interpret each statute.
+Many of the same libraries also carry one of the unofficial print versions, the United States Code Annotated and the United States Code Service.
+You should research the federal statutes in one of these unofficial print versions of the Cod because they are both more up-to-date than the official Code.
+Also, the unofficial versions include summaries of cases that interpret each statute.
 Two sources for the federal code online are GPO Access and the Cornell Legal Information Institute, however both of these sources are frequently out of date.
 Below are some important federal statutes that you might want to look up in print:

 - The Fair Housing Act, 42 U.S.C.
 Sections 3601-3631 (prohibits discrimination in housing rentals)

 - 42 U.S.C.
 Sections 1404a-1440: Low Income Housing